platanus/angular-restmod/README.md

 bike = Bike.$find(1);
 ```

 The bike object will be populated as soon as the API returns some data.
-Yo can use `$then` to do something when data becomes available.
+You can use `$then` to do something when data becomes available.

 ```javascript
 bike.$then(function() {